 This may be a trivial thing to fix with your client — a simple matter of picking up the phone and asking the paying party to action an amendment request.
 But just as easily, a situation like this can cause a disagreement.
 And at the end of the day, if the paying party doesn’t agree to amend the billing terms, there’s not much you can do about it.
 It’s crucial to understand that not all parties can change the billing terms.
 You have a window of opportunity to fix a problem but only if the paying party agrees.

 Trying to negotiate this complex terrain for international shipments?
-Here our resident Incoterms guru talks about how to avoid the six most common international shipping pitfalls.
+The terms used in one language could be completely different from another.
+Why?
+Because cultures are different, and there is a whole set of terms, called Incoterms, that help guide international transactions.
+Here our resident Incoterms guru talks about how to avoid the six most common international shipping pitfalls and what they imply for logistics managers.

 2. Understand the impact of ambiguity